jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

 ```

 The falsified sample found by _jqwik_ is random.
 Unless you already have an inkling of what
-the issue might be, the number itself does not give you an additional hint.
+the issue might be, the number itself does not give you an obvious hint.
 Even the fact that it's rather large might be a coincidence.
 At this point
 you will either add additional logging, introduce assertions or even
 start up the debugger to get more information about the problem at hand.

-Let's take a different route, turn shrinking to full power (`ShrinkingMode.FULL`)
+Let's take a different route, turn shrinking on with (`ShrinkingMode.FULL`)
 and rerun the property: